Know Before You Go

 Parking

-Doors to the Credit Union 1 Arena will open to guests one hour prior to the beginning of the ceremony for the convenience of relatives and guests.
+Doors to Credit Union 1 Arena will open to guests one hour prior to the beginning of each ceremony.
 Guests should enter through the main entrance of the Credit Union 1 Arena at the southwest corner of the building (located at the intersection between Harrison Street and Racine Avenue).
-Please see a ceremony breakdown below, or for a full schedule of the day, check our Event Details and Schedules page.
+A digital ticket or printed ticket is required for entry.

 • Doors will open to family/guests at 8 a.m. (all guests must arrive prior to 8:45 a.m.)